 Get the arbs delivered to your door

-Sign up for a Sports Arbitrage software.
-The highest quality product on the market and my personal choice is RebelBetting.
-Set it up with all the bookmakers you will use and get it running.
+If you are serious about doing Sports Arbitrage you need a software that delivers arbitrage pairs to you automatically.
+The two highest quality products on the market and my personal choice are RebelBetting and BetBurger.
+Set one up with all the bookmakers you will use and get it running.
 Make sure this is your last step.
 You will want to make the most out of your subscription so you’d rather not waste time with administrative tasks while the fees are running.

 Many people recommend to start with some paper trading or small bets.
 If you don’t feel confident about the whole thing that is an option but honestly not one I have gone for.
 Arbitrage is a fairly simple activity.
 There are some little traps but you will learn them best by doing.
 And unfortunately, losing 10 cents will never give you the same learning experience as losing a hundred bucks, so take for granted that you will make some mistakes along the road.
 That is normal, but if you want to get good it is better to start sooner than later.
 If you want to start with paper training though don’t do it for too long and always think about moving to the real thing.
 At least that is what I did and I don’t regret it.